alphagov/csw-backend/doc/adr/0008-interrogation-method-iam-role.md

 module we can also ensure that it requires little work by client account holders.

+The advantage of the IAM mechanism is that since we're querying the configuration of the user account directly via the API it is very easy to tell whether our service has been tampered with - the only thing that can change is the definition of our policy which we can check.

+In the config service model there are more moving parts within the client account which could be switched off, altered or intercepted.

 ## Decision

 Create a terraform module which creates an IAM role and